Nintendo Wi-Fi Connection: YouTube Channel

 The YouTube channel allowed the user to view YouTube videos on the television screen and has the ability to sign into an existing YouTube account.
-The YouTube channel is currently only available in the North American and Australian versions of the Wii system, with the North American release on November 15, 2012, only three days before the Wii U was released in North America.
-Google plans to gradually make the channel available on Wii in other countries besides the aforementioned regions.
+The YouTube channel was only available in the North American and Australian versions of the Wii system, with the North American release on November 15, 2012, only three days before the Wii U was released in North America.

-The YouTube Channel was disconnected on June 30, 2017, due to Google terminating legacy support for all Flash-based YouTube apps on that date.
+The YouTube Channel was discontinued on June 30, 2017, due to Google terminating legacy support for all Flash-based YouTube apps on that date.

 Check Mii Out Channel

 The Check Mii Out Channel (also known as the Mii Contest Channel and the WatchMii Channel), was a channel that allowed players to share their Miis and enter them into popularity contests.
 It was first available on November 11, 2007.
 It was available free to download from the Wii Channels section of the Wii Shop Channel.

 Users could post their own Miis in the Posting Plaza, or import other user-submitted Miis to their own personal Mii Parade.
 Each submitted Mii was assigned a 12-digit entry number to aid in searching.
 Submitted Miis were given 2 initials by their creator and a notable skill/talent to aid in sorting.

 In the Contests section, players could submit their own Miis to compete in contests to best fit a certain description (e.g. Mario without his cap).
 After the time period for sending a Mii has expired, the user had the choice of voting for three Miis featured on the judging panel, with ten random Miis being shown at a time.
 Once the judging period is over, the results of the contest could be viewed.
 Their selection and/or submission's popularity in comparison to others was displayed, as well as the winning Mii and user.

 The Check Mii Out Channel sent messages to the Wii Message Board concerning recent contests.
 Participants in certain contests could add their user and submitted Mii to a photo with a background related to the contest theme.
 This picture could then be sent to the Wii Message Board.
-The Check Mii Out Channel was shut down on June 28, 2013.
+The Check Mii Out Channel was shut down on June 28, 2013, as with Wiiconnect24.